Bathroom Mirror FAQ

 6mm (1/4") thickness.
 The premium glass is customizable, but we generally recommend that you use 6mm (1/4") thickness for the best balance of quality and strength.

-Can the premium mirrors be beveled
+Can the mirrors be beveled

 ?